EAS-project-oy/eas-eu-compliance/readme.txt

 == Screenshots ==

-1. Only few configuation options to be set up on main configuration screen contain
+1. Only few configuation options to be set up on main configuration screen contains.
+2. EAS calculates EU taxes and uses reduced VAT rates.
-2. No worries about OSS or IOSS reporting to authorities, everything is done by us.
+3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==